liamwalsh1980/Milestone-Project-4/README.md

 - For cyclists that want to upgrade their current bike to something more advanced
 - For cyclists that want to purchase additional accessories for comfort and safety
 - For anyone wanting to start cycling to work
-- For cyclists to take up the offer of The Bike Shop services (clean, repair and sell)
+- For cyclists that need a service like a bike cleanup, repair or the option to sell their bike for whatever reason.

 [Back to top ⇧](#the-bike-shop)